bsstahl/BienOblige/docs/use-cases.md

 > Note: A client system is any service that interacts with the ActionItem Management System.
 Thus, for the purposes of this document, a User Interface client such as a Web UI or mobile app is considered a type of client system.

+This document outlines the low-level capabilities of the system.
+For detailed studies of specific use cases, see [Detailed Use Cases](./use-cases/README.md).

 ## Subsystem Responsibilities

 ### Execution Subsystem